tmaestrini/spo-EasyTemplates/README.md

 ### Feature ideas (not yet implemented)

 - [ ] Display additional metadata (filesize, current version) of the template file
-- [ ] Show a preview of a selected template file by clicking on its file name
+- [ ] Show a preview of a selected template file by clicking on its file name (Dan's favorite feature 😃)
 - [ ] Refresh template list by clicking on a refresh button in the command bar

 ## Compatibility